ldpliu/clusterpool/demo.md

 ##//oc adm policy add-cluster-role-to-user self-provisioner le jian --as gurney

 ## team-admin create cluster
-[Note] then For team-admin, when he create a managedcluster, he must set the clusterset label. or it will be denied. lets try to create a managedcluster which has no set label. and it will fail
+[Note] Then for team-admin, if he want to create managedcluster, he must set the clusterset label. if not,  the create request will be denied. lets try to create a managedcluster which has no set label. and it will fail

 cat team-admin/managedcluster-nolabel.yaml
 oc create -f team-admin/managedcluster-nolabel.yaml --as le